sulph68/seagate-wireless-evernote-backup/README.md

 ## Disclaimer and license
 This script is provided as is and i would not be held liable if your notes is to go missing.
 That said, as is, the script does not delete anything from your Evernote store and only downloads.

 I am no lawyer.
 But i would like to release this under [GPL](http://www.gnu.org/copyleft/gpl.html).
 A short copy of the license is available in the LICENSE file.
+All rights to libraries i used in this software also belongs to their respective owners.
+So please respect that.
+Some codes were based on available sample codes on the internet.
+Kudos goes to them for without which, this script wouldn't have been possible.

 An important note is that you DO NOT share or re-use the registered Evernote Tokens for the sake of all other users and integrity of the intent of this software.
 If notified, i would be forced to remove them and we would all have to only rely on developer tokens to move forward.